cadenthecreator/ELA-Video-Presentation-Project-Main/weeks/week 1/script.md

 # Introduction
 Hello, my name is Caden, the reason why I am making these, is because I want to get through ELA.
 For ELA I will create a series of video essays/journals; ~1 per week is my goal.
 However, I set a baseline of 2 per month.
-My goal for this is to get me through ELA so I don't have to read books all day.

 # What have I learned this week
 This week I started on a course about the introduction to the applications of algebra in machine learning.